asibin/dotfiles/README.md

 ### Assumptions

 - ~/workspace as workspace folder
-- neovim's startify workspace MRU folders function is hardcoded to ~/workspace
 - Apps that are installed are apps that I use or HAVE to use (I am looking at you Skype)
 - aliases are my own